Stylok5/Project-1-Tetris/README.md

 - Adding a game over message for when the tetromino reaches the top
 - Adding score lines and levels that change when you complete a number of lines
 - Add a reset button and work on the styling using css
-- Strech goals like adding a smaller grid that displays the next falling tetromino, adding sound effects and improving styling
+- Stretch goals like adding a smaller grid that displays the next falling tetromino, adding sound effects and improving styling
 - Bug fixes

-## Techonologies Used
+## Technologies Used

 - HTML5 with HTML5 audio
 - CSS3 with animation